SamFrier/nodejs-example-app/README.md

 # nodejs-example-app

-Basic web app using Node.js and Express.
+Example web app using Node.js and Express.

 ## Requirements